research-team/memristive-brain/doc/memristive-brain_technical_roadmap.md

 ![Cortical column bio-plausible implementation](HL_memristive_brain_cortical_column.png)

 Thalamus has approximately 200 efferent projections to 4th layer of the cortical column that contains approximately 4084 silicon neurons.
 The 4th layer projects to 2, 3, 5A and 5B layers.
 The 6th layer has positive and negative feedback loops to the 4th layer and positive to the 5A.
 The 2nd layer has more projections to the 5A with less feedback, the 3rd has more projections to the 5B with less feedback, while the 5A has stronger projections to the 3rd layer and the 5B to the 2nd.
 Seems to be common pattern that the 2nd and the 3rd layer have stronger "crossing" projections to the 5A and the 5B while the 5A and the 5B have "direct" projections to the 3rd and the 2nd.
+Similar to the [minimalistic implementation](https://github.com/research-team/memristive-brain/blob/master/doc/memristive-brain_technical_roadmap.md#minimalistic-implementation) the 3rd layer has efferent projections to other columns and the 6th has efferent projections to the thalamus.

 ![Cortical column bio-plausible implementation](HL_memristive_brain_cortical_column_3D.png)

+The 3D structure of projections is demonstrated above, one-layer projections are depicted via green arrows, lilac arrows depict cross layer projections thus electrical connections.
+Projections from 6th and 4th layer are depicted via lilac circles. ...

 ## Cortical and sub-cortical structures